 I’ve wanted to ride up to Stwlan Dam climb ever since seeing it in Cyclist magazine a few years ago.
 But always seemed to stay too far away from it to ride up.
 Staying further south in Porthmadog for a change, I had to make the most of the chance to finally tick this climb off the list.

 I’ve written about riding in North Wales before here, but the weather this weekend reduced us to just short blasts around points of interest such as Stwlan Dam.

 The next section was the reason that it had caught my attention in the first place.
-8 hairpin bends at the top of the climb, leading to the dam.
-It’s rare to come across so many on a climb in this country and it gives the climb its distinctive look.
+A very old copy of Cyclist magazine contained the climb and made it look beautiful.
+8 hairpin bends are at the top of the climb leading to the dam.
+It’s rare to come across so many hairpins on a climb in this country and it gives the climb its distinctive look.

 The first hairpin up to Stwlan Dam was steep but the middle ones eased off to a now much more manageable 7-8%.
 The final stretch, including the last hairpin, shot up to 14% just to make things difficult.
 The view of the lake at the top made the effort worth it.
 There’s a topograph up a short set of stairs to point out local landmarks.
 It’s handy to point out the local landmarks and hills in the area.
 Obviously, you might miss out on a cloudy day!

 You’ll also see the lake that the dam has created – Llyn Stwlan.
 It’s quite well hidden as you can’t see it from the main road below and you’d have to be walking up the nearby overlooking hills to see it from another angle.
 You can’t get particularly close to Llyn Stwlan though as the main road across the top is often blocked by a gate.